 About the course

 Students on the DPhil in Experimental Psychology will carry out independent research under the supervision and guidance of principal investigators and researchers within a research group or lab.
-Areas of study include behavioural neuroscience, cognitive neuroscience, social psychology and psychological disorders, and developmental science.
+Areas of study include behavioural neuroscience, developmental psychology, perception and cognition, psychological and brain health, and social psychology.

 Part-time study is expected to take place at 50% of the intensity of full-time study, so all timescales below referring to full-time equivalent study (FTE) are normally doubled for students pursuing the part-time DPhil programme.
 The attendance requirement will be a minimum of 30 days University-based work per year.
 This will be spread across the academic year to be a minimum of ten days based in the department each term.
 However, attendance is likely to be higher and will be determined by the demands of the individual DPhil research project and will be agreed with the applicant as part of the admissions process.